 Why You Should Rebalance Your Portfolio

-It might be tempting to think that if a specific asset has outperformed, then you’d want to keep a higher portion of your portfolio in that asset—and not rebalance.
+It might be tempting to think that if a specific asset has outperformed, then one should keep a higher portion of their portfolio in that asset—and not rebalance.

-Remember, the asset allocation of portfolios is based on a risk-to-return tolerance.
-A diversified portfolio spreads your investments out across different assets so that if one asset goes down you have the opportunity to balance it out.
+But it’s important to remember that the asset allocation of portfolios is based on a risk-to-return tolerance.
+A diversified portfolio spreads investments out across different assets so that if one asset goes down an investor has the opportunity to balance it out.

-Portfolio rebalancing also gives you a good opportunity to review your portfolio and the various funds or assets you’re invested in.
-Is this still what you want to be invested in?
-In addition to simply looking at asset classes, you can look at specific funds.
-If one fund now makes up a larger portion of your investments, do you want to adjust?
+Portfolio rebalancing also gives investors a good opportunity to review their portfolio and the various funds or assets they’re invested in.
+In addition to simply looking at asset classes, investors can look at specific funds.
+If one fund now makes up a larger portion of the investments, an investor might decide to adjust.

 One caveat: Some funds, such as target date funds, are designed to change their asset makeup over time.
-These funds still need to be rebalanced to accurately reflect the desired asset allocation at any specific point, but the fact that they typically shift, over time, to a less risky investment strategy isn’t necessarily something that needs to be adjusted—after all that shift towards a target date is the point of a target date fund!
+These funds still need to be rebalanced to accurately reflect the desired asset allocation at any specific point, but the fact that they typically shift, over time, to a less risky investment strategy isn’t necessarily something that needs to be adjusted—after all that shift is the point of a target date fund.

 How Often Should You Rebalance Your Portfolio?

-Multiple studies have correlated the frequency of checking in on your portfolio with market losses over time—because the more often you check it, the more often you stress about small ups and downs, and then more likely you are to pull your money out when you shouldn’t.
+Multiple studies have correlated the frequency of checking in on one’s portfolio with market losses over time—because the more often an investor checks it, the more often they stress about small ups and downs, and then more likely they are to pull money out when they shouldn’t.